gitbls/sdm/Docs/Disk-Encryption.md

 One tool that can be used to increase system security is encryption.
 This article discusses using sdm to configure encryption for the rootfs partition on a Raspberry Pi system disk.
 This makes the loss of a disk far less of a problem, since the content cannot be read, nor can the disk be booted,  without knowing the rootfs password.

-Although encryption does increase security, it is not a panacea.
-For instance, consider the following:
+Although encryption does increase security, there are some challenges, such as:

-* The rootfs password must be typed **on the console** *every* time the Pi reboots, but this can be done remotely; see below re SSH
+* The rootfs password must be typed **on the console** *every* time the Pi reboots, but you can also use a USB unlock key, or enter the password remotely.
+Details on both follow in this article.
-* rootfs encryption does not make the running system more secure
+* rootfs encryption does not make the running system any more secure
 * This tool does not provide any way to undo disk encryption if you decide you don't want it
   * You'll have to rebuild the system disk
-  * **Good news:** if you're using sdm, rebuilding your disk is much less of an issue
+  * **Good news:** if you're using sdm to create your customized IMG, rebuilding your disk is much less of an issue

 With those caveats, if rootfs encryption is useful for you, sdm makes it extremely simple to configure an encrypted rootfs.

 **NOTE:** This tool only supports RasPiOS Bookworm and later.
+It is also usable on Debian Bookworm and derivatives by using `sdm-cryptconfig`.

 ## Overview